Robert-Campbell-256/KMIP-SplitKey/README.md

 # KMIP-SplitKey
 Python (and maybe later Rust) implementation of Shamir Secret Sharing, as specified in the KMIP v2.0 protocol

+Current status: ver 0.3, 11 Sept 2019:
+   * Implemented GF16
+   * Essentially done with this verbose version (time to implement more spare Python, then ...)

-Current status: ver 0.21, 7 Sept 2019:
+ver 0.21, 7 Sept 2019:
    * Basic GFp and GF8 functionality working (need to implement GF16)
    * Python 2 Singleton issue fixed

 Plans:
-   * Clean up shamirshare.py and add support for GF16
    * Rewrite and tighten up as shamirshare2.py
    * Rewrite in a more conventional language (Rust maybe?
 Probably not C.  Not COBOL, so don't ask)